vakhramoff/Angular-Utils/projects/angular-utils/README.md

 ```

 #### Variable Binding
-Or bind to some variable from the component:
+You can bind to some variable from the component.

+*NOTE: Timer restarts on a variable change!*

 - example.component.ts:
   ```typescript
   public showAfterMilliseconds: number = 5000;